PyVRP/PyVRP/docs/source/setup/contributing.rst

    git clone https://github.com/<your username>/PyVRP.git

-Now, change into the ALNS directory, and set-up the virtual environment using ``poetry``:
+Now, change into the PyVRP directory, and set-up the virtual environment using ``poetry``:

 .. code-block:: shell